sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 ## Amazon Elastic Kubernetes Service (EKS)

 Amazon EKS is a fully managed Kubernetes service that makes it easy to deploy, manage, and scale Kubernetes applications on AWS.
-EKS provides a Kubernetes API server, a Kubernetes control plane, and Kubernetes worker nodes.
+EKS provides Kubernetes worker nodes, while the control plane is managed by AWS.
 EKS also provides a variety of features to help you manage your Kubernetes applications, including:

 - **Kubernetes orchestration:** EKS automatically provisions and manages Kubernetes clusters, so you can focus on building and running your applications.
 - **Security:** EKS provides a variety of security features to help you protect your Kubernetes applications, including encryption, authentication, and authorization.